BlockSecCA/claude-token-monitor/README.md

 The gap between what AI models can see and what users can access creates opportunities for creative solutions like this one.

 Discovered and implemented during a conversation about AI system observability and the gap between what AI models can see versus what users can access.

-## License

-MIT License - Feel free to adapt and improve!

 ## Example Code